 This Chelidonura sp. e528 was found on 15 June 2008 on in an eastern lagoon Halimeda patch.
 The anterior end of the body is bordered with a white "M" shape, similar to that of Chelidonura fulvipunctata, but the rest of the animal's color is quite different.
-However, it does resemble a pale form of C. fulvipunctata figured on the Hawaii Sea Slug site.
-It also resembles somewhat Navanax sp.
-1, also on the Hawaii Sea Slug site.
+However, C. fulvipunctata is quite variable and it seems most likely that these belong with them.
+The first few photos show a specimen that appears to match Chelidonura sp.
+2 in Gosliner et al (2015).

 The one in the two photos below were in a Kwajalein lagoon Halimeda patch on 12 September 2011.

 It comes in a darker form as well; the first two below were found in mid August 2011 in Kwajalein lagoon Halimeda patches.

 This one was found in a similar area on 3 September 2011.
 Several others were also seen during this period; the species has been unusually common during the late summer of 2011.

 The one below was seen on 28 December 2008.

 The 10mm specimen below was found on a Kwajalein lagoon reef on 22 July 2012.